When does learning pay off? A study on DRL-based dynamic algorithm configuration for carbon-aware scheduling: Conclusion

 \subsection{Directions for future work}

 Future work could further deepen these findings in several ways.
 A first direction is to apply instance space analysis \cite{Smith-Miles2014} to quantify how instance features influence algorithm performance.
-Such an analysis would help clarify why certain methods outperform others under specific conditions and would also support the construction of more effective training sets by ensuring that a sufficiently diverse range of instance characteristics is represented.
+In the present work, differences between instances are defined primarily in terms of problem size and combinatorial complexity, which provides a useful but coarse characterization of instance similarity.
+Instance space analysis would help clarify why certain methods outperform others under specific conditions and would also support the construction of more effective training sets by ensuring that a sufficiently diverse range of instance characteristics is represented.

 A second promising direction is to investigate whether the generalization capabilities demonstrated here extend beyond a single problem class.
 Since the learned policy acts on the search dynamics of the underlying evolutionary algorithm rather than on a specific problem, it is plausible that a policy trained on one class of combinatorial optimization problems could be deployed on another that uses the same EA framework.
 Extending this idea further, one could aim to identify a representative set of problem classes on which to train a policy, with the goal of obtaining a parameter control strategy that generalizes across a wide spectrum of combinatorial optimization problems, thereby making DRL-based DAC a reusable, problem-independent module for evolutionary computing.